mpg/p256-m/README.md

   faster (though a bit larger) than the mixed affine-Jacobian formulas used by p256-m, but again other factors appear to compensate for that.
-- TinyCrypt uses a specialised routine based on Shamir's trick for ECDSA verification, which gives better performance than the generic code used by p256-m, at the obvious cost of increased code size.
+- TinyCrypt uses a specialised routine based on Shamir's trick for ECDSA verification, which gives much better performance than the generic code that p256-m uses in order to minimize code size.

 ## Design overview